 6.2 Load Allocation

 Because no target loads were explicitly calculated in this TMDL report, the TMDL was represented as the percent reduction required to achieve the nitrate target.
 The percent reduction assigned to all the nonpoint source areas (LA) is the same as that defined for the TMDL percent reduction.
-To achieve the monthly average nitrate target of 0.35 mg/L in Jackson Blue Spring and Merritts Mill Pond, the nitrate loads from the nonpoint source areas contributing to these impaired WBIDs need to be reduced by %.
-The target monthly average nitrate of 0.35 mg/L and the percent reduction represent an estimate of the maximum amount of reduction required to meet the target.
+To achieve the monthly average nitrate target of 0.35 mg/L in Jackson Blue Spring and Merritts Mill Pond, the nitrate loads from the nonpoint source areas contributing to these impaired WBIDs need to be reduced by 90%.
+The target monthly average nitrate of 0.35 mg/L and the percent reduction represent an estimate of the maximum reduction required to meet the target.

 6.3 Wasteload Allocation